Siege of Zaragoza (1809): Siege

+On 20 December the French forces arrived again at Zaragoza.
+Moncey split his forces: One division under General Gazan was assigned to the north, Mortier's corps was posted to the west, and Moncey's corps went to the south.
 The first key objective was the weak Spanish outworks on Monte Torrero.
 On 21 December 1808, three batteries began bombarding these positions followed by an attack by twenty battalions of infantry which successfully drove the Spanish out of these positions.
 This initial success was to prove decisive as once again the French were able to deploy their main gun batteries on Monte Torrero and were ultimately successful in breaching the southern wall.
 Gazan launched an attack on the same day against San Lazaro, however, this attack was unsuccessful due to the strength of the Spanish defence.

 On 22 December 1808 Moncey formally demanded the surrender of the city but this was refused.
 Moncey then decided to concentrate his efforts on the southern side of the city and prepared attacks against the Pillar redoubt and against the San Jose convent.
 Preparations were also made for an attack opposite the castle of Aljafería in the north-west.
 On 29 December 1808 Moncey was reassigned to Madrid and was replaced in command of the 3rd corps by General Jean-Andoche Junot.
 Mortier was then the senior officer however he worked in partnership with Junot until he was himself reassigned on 2 January 1809.